Rmart7866/Spoitfy-Wrapped/README.md

 Future Work: There is a lot I could add to this, mainly uploading more data to the site.
 Also making the site more detailed with some possible user interaction.

-Grade:
-There are three programing langauges used.
-C++, Python, and PHP There are two non programming langauges used: html and css Python calls the php file, which calls the c++ file to iterate through the files made from main.py, and prints to the website via html

-The main program doesnt have much user iteraction, the one interaction is user validated.
-Python was chosen for the main fucntion because spotify is coded in python.
-Php was used to produce the web page, c++ was used to iterate through the files and print to the web page.

-The other programming languges (php and python) are implemented in ways that make sense, and are free of bugs.
-40pts

-The main prgram is complex but lacks user interaction as the priority was the website.
-30pts

-The other languages CSS and html are implemented well and in a way that makes sense 20pts

-Information is passed via files for larger data sets 2pts

 https://rmarti20.w3.uvm.edu/M3EOP-Rmarti20/webpage.php <----- My Wrapped Webpage Link